4.2 Form and Content of Pro Forma Financial Information

 transaction being voted on could be presented in a separate column or in

-a separate set of pro forma financial statements, both of which would
+a separate set of pro forma financial information, both of which would

 adjust the historical financial statements.
 The pro forma “as adjusted”